Professional Seminar Research Resources: Getting Started

 2. All of our databases are available from off-campus.
 Just navigate to the databases, and when the system needs you to log in using 2-factor authentication, it will prompt you to do so.

-3. Use Summon to conduct a Google-like search of most of our library resources.
+3. Use Discovery Search to conduct a Google-like search of most of our library resources.
 While it's not a disciplinary database, like the ones that I recommend to you on this guide, it can help you gain a broad overview of a particular research topic or question.

-4. When searching Summon, Google Scholar, or any of the databases that I recommend, break your research question into keywords, rather than typing in the entire sentence or question.
+4. When searching Discovery Search, Google Scholar, or any of the databases that I recommend, break your research question into keywords, rather than typing in the entire sentence or question.
 Click here for additional guidance on search strategies.

 5. Use the Education Subject Guide to identify relevant databases.